|

 on the interpolation or extrapolation of a given set of data.
 The command

-x1 y1 x2 y2 x3 y3 curveto
+can be used as follows. x1 y1 x2 y2 x3 y3 curveto

 where the curve starts at the current point whose coordinates are assumed